Choosing Studio Recording Microphones

 What's a Studio Recording Microphone?

-A microphone is an audio device that converts sound into an electrical signal, which is then amplified and processed during a live performance or recording session.
+A vocal recording microphone is an audio device that converts sound into an electrical signal, which is then amplified and processed during a live performance or recording session.
 The two main types of microphones used in studios are condenser and dynamic.
 With dynamic recording microphones, you get rugged devices that can withstand higher sound levels without distortion, making them perfect for recording loud guitar amplifiers and drums.
 Condenser microphones are the mics of choice for recording vocals and acoustic string instruments, as they feature a better frequency response (range of sound they can reproduce) and transient response (ability to reproduce fast sound).

 Types of Condenser Microphones